rdavdin/notes/java-web/spring-boot/Data-Persistence-and-Security.md

 **Where is MyBatis in the Onion Architecture?**
 ![](/imgs/java_web/l4-29-mybatis-mappers.png)
 _MyBatis Mappers lie at the Center of Our Onion Architecture_

+**Noted main points from the article: [Java & Databases: An Overview of Libraries and APIs](/articles/Java-and-Database-Overview.md)**

 #### User Authentication
 _```AuthenticationService.java```_ implements the methods for checking user credentials.